-Transgender activist Nicole Maines stars as intrepid cub reporter, Nia Nal, who will soon become the superhero Dreamer.
-Dreamer will be the first transgender superhero on television.
+Transgender activist Nicole Maines stars as intrepid cub reporter, Nia Nal/Dreamer, in The CW’s hit series “Supergirl.”
+Dreamer is the first transgender superhero on television.

 At the age of four Maines started to tell her family about her feelings and who she was.
-She began living her life as Nicole and innocently began to change the world around her.
-A world that was not always read to embrace who she really is.
+She began living her life as Nicole and innocently began to change the world around her, a world that was not always ready to embrace who she really is.

 Maines is an extraordinary girl.
 She fought to be herself and continues to raise awareness for other LGBTQ community, so every child that is perceived as different will have the same equal rights as their classmates.

 Maines’ activism started at the early age 10.
 On December 28, 2007, she and her family were on the front page of their local paper.
 This started a long battle with outside interest groups who are afraid of the unknown.
 After a long battle, Maines won a State Supreme Court decision against the Orono school district in Maine, which ruled that the school district had violated the state’s Human Rights Act.
 The case marked the very first time that a state’s highest court ruled that a transgender person has the right to use the restroom of the gender with which they identify.

 Maines and her family have a New York Times best-selling book, “Becoming Nicole: The Transformation of an American Family,” by Pulitzer Prize author Amy Ellis Nutt.
 Their book was named one of the 10 best books of the year by People, Men’s Journal, and was a finalist for the LAMBDA Literary Award for Transgender Non-Fiction.